-What is an oxidation reaction?
+What is the oxidation and reduction reactions?

-Combination of oxygen to carbon, magnesium, and iron
+Combination of oxygen

 C + O2 ⇆ CO2

 - Magnesium metal reacts with chlorine to produce magnesium chloride.
 In this reaction, magnesium combines with oxygen to produced magnesium oxide.
 Thus magnesium can be oxidized.